-Dr. Brian Pfoltner was appointed Director of Music at First Presbyterian Church in the fall of 2006.
-In this position he oversees the entire music program, directs the adult choir and bell choir, and various instrumental groups, and directed the creation of the fine arts series: Arts for the Soul—Music & Fine Arts at First Presbyterian, serving as its artistic and executive director since its founding in the fall of 2007.
+Dr. Brian Pfoltner was appointed Director of Music at First Presbyterian Church in Lincoln, NE in the fall of 2006.
+In this position he oversees the entire music program, directs the adult choir and bell choir, and various instrumental groups, and directed the creation of the Arts for the Soul—Music & Fine Arts Series at First Presbyterian, serving as its artistic and executive director since its founding in the fall of 2007.
 Since its creation, Arts for the Soul has presented a wide range of high-quality arts events for the community, including classical, crossover and world music, modern dance, Celtic music and dance, and silent films with live accompaniment.

 While in Lincoln Brian has performed with such groups as the Lincoln Symphony Orchestra, Nebraska Trumpet Ensemble, Lincoln Municipal Band, and the Third Chair Chamber Players.
 He is also a past conductor of the Lincoln Community Concert Band.